jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

 - clojure
 ---

-I've recently started working on projects that use [Postgres](http://www.postgresql.org/) as our relational database.
-This has allowed us to use features that Postgres supports to simplify our code by moving some logic into the database queries.
-One SQL function found in Postgres that has been used which greatly simplified out code is the `array_agg` [aggregate](http://www.postgresql.org/docs/9.4/static/functions-aggregate.html) function.
+Lately I've been working on projects that use [Postgres](http://www.postgresql.org/) as our relational database.
+This has allowed us to simplify some of our Clojure code by leaning on some built-in features of Postgres.
+One SQL function supported by Postgres which has greatly simplified our code is the `array_agg` [aggregate](http://www.postgresql.org/docs/9.4/static/functions-aggregate.html) function.